almost-good/sugar-and-spice/README.md

 ### **Initial Concept**
+The Initial concept for the site was a clean dark design with occasional splashes of color.
+The site, while seemingly simple, is full of small details which enrich the design overall.

 ### **Wireframes**
 Wireframes are created using **Balsamiq** for organizational purposes.
 They were used for the initial concept only.
 The final product contains some design differences but still remain heavily influenced by the initial concept.